LeonAdeoye/RequestForQuoteWebService/README.md

 SPRING framework used for dependency injection and XML configuration, and MYSQL JDBC access.

-Asynchronous socket communication between .NET WPF client using NIO2 Java7 library and JSON.
+Asynchronous socket communication with .NET WPF client using NIO2 Java7 library and JSON.

 JUNIT unit test automation.